Khajuraho Group of Monuments: Arts and sculpture

 The Khajuraho temples represent one expression of many forms of arts that flourished in Rajput kingdoms of India from 8th through 10th century CE.
 For example, contemporary with Khajuraho were the publications of poems and drama such as Prabodhacandrodaya, Karpuramanjari, Viddhasalabhanjika and Kavyamimansa.
 Some of the themes expressed in these literary works are carved as sculpture in Khajuraho temples.
 Some sculptures at the Khajuraho monuments dedicated to Vishnu include the Vyalas, which are hybrid imaginary animals with lions' bodies, and are found in other Indian temples.
-Some of these hybrid mythical artwork include Vrik Vyala (hybrid of wolf and lion) and Gaja Vyala (hybrid of elephant and lion).
+Some of these hybrid mythical artwork include Vrik Vyala (hybrid of wolf and lion) and Yali (hybrid of elephant and lion).
 These Vyalas may represent syncretic, creative combination of powers innate in the two.

 Tourism and cultural events

 The temples in Khajuraho are broadly divided into three parts: the Eastern group, the Southern Group and the Western group of temples of which the Western group alone has the facility of an audio-guided tour wherein the tourists are guided through the seven-eight temples.
 There is also an audio guided tour developed by the Archaeological Survey of India which includes a narration of the temple history and architecture.

 The Khajuraho Dance Festival is held every year in February.
 It features various classical Indian dances set against the backdrop of the Chitragupta or Vishwanath Temples.

 The Khajuraho temple complex offers a son et lumière (sound and light) show every evening.
 The first show is in English language and the second, in Hindi.
 It is held in the open lawns in the temple complex, and has received mixed reviews.